tardate/LittleArduinoProjects/Equipment/NLB/xToolS1/README.md

 Note:

-* when importing from SVG, set the source document resolution to 72 DPI.
+* when importing from Inkscape SVG, set the source document resolution to 72 DPI.
 This will ensure that objects remain at the same scale after import.

 ### Recommended Settings